AI Agents

-I am Stefan Finch, Founder of Graph Digital.
-Graph Digital builds purpose-built AI agents and skills for UK mid-market operations teams: this is an account of one we built and operated ourselves.
+I am Stefan Finch, Founder of Graph Digital, and this is a first-person account of a production system I built and operate.
 This is not a theoretical argument about whether AI can replace SaaS tools.
-It is an account of one that did.
-The specific decision, the specific build, the specific architecture, and what six months of continuous production operation looks like.
+It is an account of one that did — the specific decision, the specific build, the specific architecture, and what six months of continuous production operation looks like.

 For context on how AI agents work in general, see What is an AI Agent?
 The business leader's guide to the new execution layer.